Food of Milan: Top 10 Dishes You Must Eat in Milan

 Trattoria del Nuovo Macello

-This family-run trattoria is one of the best places to taste traditional Milanese cuisine.
+This family-run trattoria is one of the best places to taste the traditional cuisine of Milano.
 The tasting menu is pretty reasonable, and it’s a great way to sample a number of the classic Milan foods in one meal.

 Ristorante Piazza Republica